Jetson-TK1-AndroidTV/android_hardware_broadcom_usb_libbt/README.md

 // Bluetooth Low Power Mode is supported on BT4.0 define HCILP_INCLUDED                 TRUE endif
-Also your kernel need UHID support.
+Also your kernel need UHID support